KakolJakub/java-zadanie/README.md

 * [Source](#source)

 ## General info
-The purpose of exercise was to practise abstract classes and interfaces in Java.
+The purpose of this exercise was to practise abstract classes and interfaces in Java.

 ## Technologies
-Project is created with:
+Project was created with:
 * Intellij IDEA Community 2020.1.1